 I love baking a ton of different types of cookies and treats for the holidays.
 These are simple enough to make and they freeze really well too!

-I would just freeze them BEFORE you add the melted white chocolate chips and crushed candy cane topping.
+You can freeze them before you add the melted white chocolate chips and crushed candy cane topping, or after.
+I've done it both ways and they both still taste delicious.

 I also like freezing cookies so my family (and me) doesn’t eat them all in one day!
 To help with portion control, I put three cookies in a resealable plastic bag and freeze them (one of reach of my kids) and take it out and defrost them while I cook dinner.